socialimpactlab/socialimpactlab.github.io/careers/board-member.md

 ---
-layout: job
+layout: page
 title: Board Member/Treasurer
 categories: jobs
 ---
 Social Impact Lab is a non-profit consultancy.
 We help organizations use technology to make the systems they operate in and the services they provide more accessible, responsive, and resilient.
 We work to bring a spirit of experimentation and disciplined scaling to the good we try to do.

 We’re a small organization, with a relatively complex structure.
 However, after a complex few years we’ve invested heavily in streamlining procedures and financial structures.
 We need a Treasurer who will support the CEO and Finance and Ops Directors with high-level oversight and technical financial support, as well as carrying out fiduciary duties of the office of Treasurer.